devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/cluster-and-environments.md

 ## Add Cluster:

-To add a cluster on devtron, you must have superadmin access.
+To add a cluster on Devtron, you must have superadmin access.

-Navigate to the `Global Configurations` → `Clusters and Environments` on devtron and click on `Add Cluster`.
-Provide the below informations to add your kubernetes cluster:
+Navigate to the `Global Configurations` → `Clusters and Environments` on Devtron and click on `Add Cluster`.
+Provide the below informations to add your Kubernetes cluster:

 1. Name
 2. Kubernetes Cluster Info